'That was his life': Ralph Havis, the venerable owner of Beef Burger, dies at 78

 Many had visited the restaurant as children, with its sloping roof, wall of windows and yellow, blue and red paint.
 Over the years, Havis kept the same vintage décor, with its black and white checkboard flooring and old-fashioned order and pick-up windows.

 Havis, a former smoker, had a cancerous mass in his lung, Hippert said.
-With his health declining, Havis was no longer able to operate the eatery, she said.
+With his health declining, he was no longer able to operate the eatery, she said.

 He was 18 when he walked into the burger joint and asked for a job.